Jacob Pollak: Legacy

 After the accession of King Sigismund I in 1506, many Jews left Bohemia and went to Poland, founding a community of their own at Kraków.
 Pollak followed them, officiating as rabbi and organizing a school for the study of the Talmud, which, up to that time, had been neglected in Poland.
 This institution trained young men to introduce the study of the Talmud into other Polish communities.
 In 1530 Pollak went to the Holy Land, and on his return took up his residence at Lublin, where he died on the same day as his opponent, Abraham Minz.
-His most famous pupils were Rabbi Shalom Shachna of Lublin and Meïr of Padua (Maharam Padua).
+His most famous pupils were Rabbi Shalom Shachna of Lublin, Meïr of Padua (Maharam Padua) and the Maharal of Prague.

 Pollak, in transferring the study of the Talmud from Germany, where it had been almost entirely neglected in the sixteenth century, to Poland, initiated a movement which in the course of time dominated the Talmudic schools of the latter country.
 The sophisticated treatment of the Talmud, which Pollak had found in its initial stage at Nuremberg, Augsburg, and Regensburg, was concerned chiefly with the mental gymnastics of tracing relationships between things widely divergent or even contradictory and of propounding questions and solving them in unexpected ways.